People

 https://discover.research.utoronto.ca/18572-martin-krkosek/thumbnailMartin Krkosek

 I am an Associate Professor and Canada Research Chair in Marine Epidemiology.
-My group works on population dynamics in the areas of conservation, disease, and fisheries via fieldwork, laboratory experiments, mathematical modeling, and statistical modeling.
+My group works on population dynamics in the areas of conservation, disease, and fisheries via fieldwork, laboratory experiments, and mathematical modeling.
 I run a long-term field program on salmon in British Columbia on salmon and their diseases in partnership with the Salmon Coast Field Station.
 We collaborate with Fisheries and Oceans Canada and several NGOs including the Pacific Salmon Foundation, the David Suzuki Foundation, the Wildlife Conservation Society, and the Sea Shepherd Society.
 I am an Associate Editor for Proceedings of the Royal Society of London B and co-Editor-in-Chief of the Canadian Journal of Fisheries and Aquatic Sciences.

 Jaime Grimm